monome/docs/norns/engine-study-2.md

 #### first adaptation {#class_example-1}

-Rather than walk through each step, we've added annotations to the code which will hopefully clarify any ambiguity:
+Rather than walk through each step, we've added comments to the code which will hopefully clarify any ambiguity.
+Here are a few new language features which are introduced:

+- When a variable is prepended with `<`, that means it's accessible outside of the class file by virtue of being a 'getter'.
+See [**Getters and Setters**](https://doc.sccode.org/Guides/WritingClasses.html#Getters%20and%20Setters) in the official SuperCollider docs for more info.
+- When an asterisk `*` is used, it denotes a function which is specific to the class -- eg. `*initClass` is called whenever SuperCollider starts and the class is initialized.
+See [the `*initClass` section](https://doc.sccode.org/Classes/Class.html#*initClass) of the official SuperCollider docs for more info.
+- When `++` is used, it represents concatenation in an array.
+See [**Array and Collection operators**](https://depts.washington.edu/dxscdoc/Help/Overviews/SymbolicNotations.html#Array%20and%20Collection%20operators) in the University of Washington SuperCollider docs for more info.

 <details closed markdown="block">

 <summary>